 The relationship goes both ways.
 Locals gladly welcome lodge guests into their village and invite them to visit their kindergarten and church.
 Every Friday, guests mingle with local staff over sunset cocktails, traditional song and dance, and a lovo feast cooked in an earth oven.
 At Likuliku, the heritage and hospitality of the local Fijians infuses substance and soul into a postcard-perfect tropical paradise.

-National Geographic guests are invited to join the lodge’s environment manager for a private presentation on the endemic Fiji crested iguana.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Likuliku Lagoon Resort, National Geographic guests are invited to join the lodge’s environment manager for a private presentation on the endemic Fiji crested iguana.
 Learn about the history of the species on Malolo and on the lodge property, and find out what is being done to ensure the survival of this endangered iguana and its habitat.
 Set out on a personalized tour of the resort's iguana sanctuary and see the breeding cages and the dry forest where these creatures are staging a comeback.

 Sometimes, a mission lands on your doorstep—or crawls into your backyard.
 Back in 2010, lodge staff found an injured Fiji crested iguana on the grounds.
 Scientists hadn’t spotted the prehistoric species on the island in 25 years, long deeming this endemic iguana locally extinct due to habitat loss and non-native predators.
 Captivated by the discovery, the lodge doubled down on efforts to recover this critically endangered species.